Geography

 Career:

 Federico joined the University of Exeter as associate professor in human geography in 2016, and in 2020 became a professor of human geography.
+Prior to joining Exeter as associate professor in human geography, Federico was senior lecturer and then reader in cities and sustainability at King’s College London.
 He has previously lectured at the universities of Leicester, Oxford, UCL, and Plymouth.
-Prior to joining Exeter as associate professor in human geography, Federico was senior lecturer and then reader in cities and sustainability at King’s College London.
 Federico holds a bachelor’s and doctoral degree from Oxford University, and is a Fellow of the Higher Education Academy.

 View full profile